PhD in Theatre

-Graduate School Regulations on Satisfactory Progress
+Graduate Studies Regulations on Satisfactory Progress

 All requests for extensions should be endorsed by the departmental director of graduate studies and should be accompanied by a description of the process whereby currency in the discipline is certified, if required by the department.